 - Beneficiaries, the person(s) who will receive the assets in the estate

 The executor named in the will has no legal authority while the person is living.
 A will only takes effect when a person dies.

-The person who creates the trust (called a grantor or trustor) appoints him or herself (and possibly someone else) as trustee(s).
-If a single trustee is designated, the trust document should also specify a successor trustee, who will take over when/if the initial trustee is unable to serve due to incapacity or otherwise.
-A trustee is usually a person or an institution such as a bank.
+The person who creates the trust (called a grantor or trustor) appoints him- or herself (and possibly someone else) as trustee(s).
+If a single trustee is designated, the trust document should also specify a successor trustee, who will take over when/if the initial trustee is unable to serve due to incapacity or other reasons.
+A trustee is usually a person but may also be an institution such as a bank.
 The trustee is responsible for carefully managing the property (assets) of the trust.